Responding to Ebola

 OK, this goes a little farther than the ideas in the article.
 The question would then be ethical – if an individual would allow themselves to be hooked up to the system and monitored 24×7, or should we allow a planet-wide organization the ability to do this?
 For the greater good I would hook up, but given man’s track record I’m sure there would be numerous back-doors and it doesn’t stretch too far to see a Logan’s Run or Gattaca scenario easily materialise – even if it’s clandestine through hackers.

-There is already concern about this issue, and some states have passed laws making it illegal to enforce the implanting of chips.
+There is already concern about this issue, and some states have passed laws making it.
 The language is interesting – ‘enforce’ – which means it’s OK to volunteer.

 What do you think?